s-cork/HashRouting/README.md

 ___

-## Preventing a Form from Unloading
+## Preventing a Form from Unloading (When navigating within the app)

 Create a method in a `Route Form` called `before_unload`